Now is the time to upgrade your processes and technology to grow fast

 2. Work Virtually for Productivity

-In the wake of the current crisis, many of us have introduced to the idea of working remotely for the first time, perhaps even by using some of the many video conferencing tools that have boomed in popularity.
+In the wake of the current crisis, many of us have been introduced to the idea of working remotely for the first time, perhaps even by using some of the many video conferencing tools that have boomed in popularity.
 What this trend shows us is that the need to have people working in proximity is melting away.

 Consider the difference that working remotely might have on an employee who used to commute 45 minutes each way to the office and back.
 He would now have 1.5 hours more of his day to use for a combination of business and personal productivity.
 Even if that employee worked for just one half-hour more per day–and was happier and less stressed by doing it–that’s a monstrous win-win for both the employee and the business.
-There are consequent benefits to consider beyond health, happiness and productivity in the form of a much smaller real estate footprint.
+There are consequent benefits to consider beyond health, happiness, and productivity in the form of a much smaller real estate footprint.

 The other side effect of virtualizing your workforce is that you can now consider hiring anyone no matter where they live in the world.
 That means geography can no longer be a constraint to building the best team possible.